joomla/accessibility/docs/custom-elements/Structure-Tables.md

 * Screen reader must announce value of column header when instructed to do so.
 * Sortable column must be announced by screen reader.
 * Current sort state of sortable columns must be announce by screen reader.
-* When moving from column to column, screen reader announces new column scope.
+* When moving from column to column, screen reader announces the new column scope.
 Typically this scope is the value of the column header.
-* When moving from row to row, screen reader announces new row scope.
+* When moving from row to row, screen reader announces the new row scope.
 Typically this scope is the value of the row header.

 ### Mouse / Pointer / Touch interaction
-The only special consideration for table is sortable columns.
+The only special consideration for a table is that columns should be sortable.
 Typically this is achieved by adding a toggle button as the contents of the table header cell.
 The usual rules for button apply.

 ## ARIA markup
 * `role="presentation"`: If you need to use a layout formatting table, use this role.